 Some people might imagine uncomfortable clinical environments when thinking of grief counseling.
 However, counselors are compassionate professionals educated in the complex nature of the stages of grief individuals might go through.
 They understand how complicated grief can be, and work to provide comforting, quiet environments where those experiencing grief can openly express their emotions, learn healthy coping mechanisms, and find support.

 There are many benefits that grief counseling can offer.
 For example, you might learn more about the stages of grief, partake in an art project, or meet others going through similar experiences.
 Grief can be associated with mental health conditions like major depressive disorder, and can raise the risk of self destructive behaviors, like substance abuse.
 Therapy can also offer treatments for those symptoms, providing a chance to adjust to your new reality and focus on finding healing while strengthening your existing relationships.

 Although your time in grief counseling may have far-reaching effects, there are certain things bereavement counseling cannot do.
 For example:

 - It won't make you forget the deceased.

-- It won't allow you to bypass the pain of loss
+- It won't allow you to bypass the pain of loss.

-- It won't change the core of who you are
+- It won't change the core of who you are.

-Accepting With The Reality Of The Loss
+Accepting The Loss

-Talking Freely About Your Loved One
+Talking About Your Loved One

 Coping With Life Changes